Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Nonntal if you want somewhere conveniently close to the old town but without the high price tag, you are staying with family and young children, you enjoy spending time in urban parks and green spaces.

-Best places to stay in Salzburg in Nonntal Hotel Via Roma This 4-star hotel is located under the shade of the Hohensalzburg Castle and offers free parking, free wifi, an on-site restaurant, and a garden terrace.
-The Nonnberg Abbey and Salzburg’s historical center can be reached by foot from this hotel.
+mid-range ($$): Hotel Via Roma, 4-star hotel located under the shade of the Hohensalzburg Castle, offering free parking, free wifi, on-site restaurant, and a garden terrace.
+Within walking distance from Nonnberg Abbey and Salzburg’s historical center.

 Mülln, a cool place to stay in Salzburg